Jain art: Early reliefs (1st century BCE)

-Chitharal Jain Monuments is the earliest Jain monument in the southernmost part of India dating back to first century BC.
+Chitharal Jain Monuments is the earliest Jain monument in the southernmost part of India dating back to the first century BC.
 The carved Kankali Tila architrave with centaurs worshipping a Jain Stupa, is Mathura art, of circa 100 BCE, showing Hellenistic influence.

 The Chausa hoard is the first known bronze hoard discovered in the Gangetic valley and consists of a set of 18 Jain bronzes.
 The oldest of such bronzes to be found in India, experts date them between the Shunga and the Gupta period, (from 2nd, or possibly the 1st century BC, to the 6th Century AD).

 Jain art under Kushans (2nd-3rd century CE)

 Various dedications in the name of Kushan kings, such as Vasudeva I, with dates, appear on fragments of Jain statuary discovered in Mathura.